tanrax/hackernews.el/README.md

   package to be installed.
 This provides a more polished, centered reading experience.

+- `hackernews-enable-emojis` (default nil): Whether to display emojis in the interface.
+When non-nil, feed navigation buttons (Top, New, Best, Ask, Show) and comment counts will include emoji icons for visual enhancement.

 All `hackernews` buffers are displayed using the `switch-to-buffer` function, which replaces the current window's buffer.
 This provides a full-screen experience for reading stories.